 It should be noted that you should also pick someone who you expect to survive you.

 In order for them to do their job, they must be alive and well to complete these tasks.

-You should also consider listing an alternate Virginia executor.
+You should also consider listing an alternate executor as well.
 This is good practice because the first executor you list may become incapacitated, or unable or unwilling to fulfill the role of executor.

 Further, your executor should also aware of all the responsibilities they have.
 The more you detail the various tasks they must accomplish, the better position they’ll be in overall.